LIONS FOUNDATION OF CANADA DOG GUIDES

 LOOKING FOR ACTUAL EVIDENCE

-- Check for eggs and worms in feces and vomit: wear disposable gloves; use a stick
+- Check for worms or tapeworm segments in feces and vomit: wear disposable gloves; use a stick

-- Roundworm eggs are not visible, but you may see a roundworm that resembles spaghetti
+- Roundworm eggs are not visible, but you may see adult roundworm that resembles spaghetti

-- Hookworm eggs or the actual adult worms are very small and difficult to spot
+- Hookworm eggs are not visible, and adult worms are very small and difficult to spot

-- Tapeworms (flat, off-white worms up to 60 cm in length) have eggs that look like sesame or cucumber seeds; they may sit on the surface of stool or on the cat’s anus/surrounding fur
+- Tapeworms (flat, off-white worms up to 60 cm in length) have egg packets that look like sesame or cucumber seeds; they may sit on the surface of stool or on the cat’s anus/surrounding fur

 - Examine bedding and resting areas for eggs

 Schedule an exam at your local veterinary clinic.
-If a stool sample is required, collect a feces sample.
+If a stool sample is required, collect a fecal sample.

 While wearing disposable gloves, place the sample in a container and store it somewhere dark and cool.
 Keep it as far away from food and people as possible and wash your hands after collecting and storing the sample.

-The vet will examine your cat and perform fecal tests.
+The veterinarian will examine your cat and perform fecal tests.
 It’s also important to communicate any signs or symptoms of worms you’ve noticed.
-If your cat has worms, the vet will prescribe medication.
+If your cat has worms, the veterinarian will prescribe medication.

 It’s usually very easy to treat worms.
-Once your vet has identified the specific culprit, you can administer the right worming medication to get rid of that type of worm.
+Once the veterinarian has identified the specific culprit, you can administer the right deworming medication to get rid of that type of worm.

-Moving forward, you can consider broad spectrum medication that can function as both a preventative solution and cure for various internal parasites.
+Moving forward, you can consider broad-spectrum medication that can function as both a preventative solution and treatment for various internal parasites.